Dax-Patel14/Emotion-recognition-using-LSTM-and-Machine-Learning/README.md

 Project Overview

 This project focuses on emotion recognition through textual data using both Machine Learning and Deep Learning techniques.
-The goal is to classify text into predefined emotion categories such as joy, sadness, anger, fear, surprise, and disgust.
+The goal is to classify text into predefined emotion categories such as joy, sadness, anger, fear, surprise, and love.
 The project combines traditional machine learning algorithms and an LSTM-based deep learning model to achieve robust performance.

 Features